eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   and how to take full advantage of *Fast DDS* wide set of capabilities in a ROS 2 project.

 + :ref:`rosbag_capture`.
-  Instructions on how to tune your application to be able to record and replay your DDS messages using ROS 2 Bag.
+  Instructions on how to tune your application to be able to record and replay your DDS messages using ROS 2 rosbag2 package.

 .. toctree::
     :maxdepth: 2